 Regardless of where the station is located, design challenges include active freight spur tracks, providing pedestrian access to the grade-separated platforms, and multimodal access with possible adjustments to the Muni bus network, truck routes, and active transportation corridors.
 As an example, Evans Avenue is proposed to accept truck traffic diverted from Third Street as part of a freight circulation plan.
 This diversion would need to be rethought in the event that the City moves forward with the Evans Avenue station option.
+More detailed engineering studies will need to be undertaken to further investigate subsurface geotechnical conditions, rail design parameters, existing and planned utilities, right-of-way, construction, and risk factors.
 The City is currently advancing the Quint Street Connector Road Project, which will restore a connectivity gap lost with the replacement of the seismically deficient Quint Street Bridge with a berm in 2016.
 The Connector Road Project, which is immediately west of the Oakdale Station option, is being designed to be compatible with and support a potential station.
-Key steps in delivering a new Bayview station include confirmation of a lead agency, detailed design and engineering, environmental review, acquiring funding, and solidified neighborhood stabilization policies.